seed-run/homepage/_docs/serverless-errors/you-are-not-currently-logged-in.md

 #### Problem

-Serverless Framework tries to log you into your Serverless account when you have a Serverless organization specified it in your `serverless.yml`:
+Serverless Framework tries to log you into your Serverless account when you have a Serverless organization specified in your `serverless.yml`:

 ``` yml
 org: acme